hypernetix/hyp/CONTRIBUTING.md

 - **Checklist when adding an example:**
   1. Add a new `.rs` file in the appropriate `eXX_...` folder.
-  2. Make sure it compiles with `cargo test -p problem-examples` (or full `cargo test`).
+  2. Make sure it compiles with `cargo test -p hyp-examples` (or full `cargo test`).
-  3. Update any listing/registry in the problem-examples crate if needed.
+  3. Update any listing/registry in the hyp-examples crate if needed.

 ### 2. New or Improved Checkers